xraymemory/haxon/README.md

 ##  How to retrieve data

-Insert the micro SD into your PC's port / adapter.
+Either connect your Axon if you have the cable or open it and insert the micro SD into your PC's port / adapter (see below).
 The filesystem won't be recognized (more on that later) but on OSX/Linux systems will be readable at a /dev/ location (in my case, /dev/disk2).
 Then run e.g.

 `python3 haxon.py /dev/disk2 ~/hax/output/location`

-where the first arg is the location of the SD card and the second is where you would like the data to be outputted.
-Haxon copies the data over using `(g)dd` and then `foremost` to reconstitute the files and write them to disk.
+where the first arg is the location of the SD card and the second is where you would like the data to be outputted. `Haxon` copies the data over using `(g)dd` and then `foremost` to reconstitute whatever files and write them to disk.

 ## Why do this? // Implications